The Memory Behind This Treat

 Can I use any type of protein powder for the Lemon Protein Mug Cake?

-How will I know when the mug cake is done cooking?
+How do I know when the mug cake is done?

 Recipe